smukov/async-apex-framework/README.md

 ## Monitoring Async Requests

 All pending and failed requests can be seen in **Async Requests** tab.
-In order to see this tab in Salesforce, users have to be added to **Manage Async Requests** permission set.
+In order to see this tab in Salesforce users have to be added to **Manage Async Requests** Permission Set.

 ## Requeue failed requests